-The Yale Payment Plan is a payment service that allows students and their families to pay tuition, room, and board in eleven or twelve equal monthly installments throughout the year based on individual family budget requirements.
-It is administered for the University by Sallie Mae Business Office Solutions.
-To enroll by telephone, call 800.635.0120.
-The fee to cover administration of the plan is \$65.
-The deadline for enrollment is June 22.
-For additional information, please contact Sallie Mae Business Office Solutions at the number above or visit their Web site at www.tuitionpay.com.
+The Yale Payment Plan is a payment service that allows students and their families to pay tuition, room, and board in ten equal monthly installments throughout the year based on individual family budget requirements.
+It is administered by the University's Office of Student Financial Services.
+The fee to cover administration of the plan is \$100.
+The deadline for enrollment is June 20.
+For additional information, please contact Student Financial Services at 203.432.2700 and select "Press 3" from the Main Menu.
+The enrollment form can be found online in the Yale Payment Plan section of the Student Accounts Web site: www.yale.edu/sfas/financial/accounts.html#payment.